It's a New Day in Public Health.

 - American Association of Poison Control (AAPC) National Poison Data System

-Description: Color-coded tables showing the 10 leading injury mechanisms across 11 different age groups for each year of data.
+Description: Tables and graphs showing the leading injury mechanisms across different age groups.

 Leading Fatal Injuries